kmh11/2clever/README.md

 # 2clever

 ## Overview
 2clever is a python program that interfaces with cleverbot.
-It includes 3 python files:
+It includes 3 python files for the program:
   1. 2cleverchat.py
   2. cleverchat.py
   3. cleverbot_io.py

+Along with a setup.py file to create an exe.

 #### 2cleverchat.py
 Makes two cleverbots talk to eachother.